 [DRAFTING NOTE: Neola suggests the Board appoint School Districts may want to consider appointing-both a male and a female District Compliance Officer in order to provide complainants with the option to report their concerns to an individual of the gender with which they feel most comfortable.
-Additionally, by appointing two (2) District

-Compliance Officers, there should always be a Compliance Officer available to investigate a claim that pertains to the other Compliance Officer.
+Additionally, by appointing two (2) District Compliance Officers, there should always be a Compliance Officer available to investigate a claim that pertains to the other Compliance Officer.]

-Jeff Finney
+Jeff Finney Color State Perils

 (Name)

-Athletic Director
+Athletic Director CAN AMERICAN PROPERTY.

 (School District Title)

 (Telephone Number)

 (Office Address)

 (E-mail Address)

 (Name)

-•

 (School District Title)

 (Telephone Number)

 (Office Address)

 (E-mail Address)

-The name(s), title(s), and contact infor) and : mation of this/these individual(s) will be published annually on the School District's web site-(
+The name(s), title(s), and contact inforweb site () and: rmation of this/these individual(s) will be published annually on the School District's

 () in the parent/student and st aff handbooks.

-() in the School District Annual Report to the public.
+() in the School District Annua Report to the public.

 () on the School District's web site.

 () on each individual school's v veb site.

-() in the School District's calen idar.
+() in the School District's calen dar.

 ()

-Building Principals shall serve as Buildi ng Section 504/ADA Compliance Officer(s) ("Building Compliance Officers").
+Building Principals shall serve as Building Section 504/ADA Compliance Officer(s) ("Building Compliance Officers").

-The District Compliance Officer(s) [is] [are] responsible for coordinating the District's efforts to comply with and fulfill its responsibilities under Section 504 and Title II of the ADA.
+The District Compliance Officer(s) [is1 [are] responsible for coordinating the District's efforts to comply with and fulfill its responsibilities under Section 504 and Title II of the ADA.
 A copy of Section 504 and the ADA, including copies of the implementing regulations, may be obtained from the District Compliance Officer(s).